OlivierLD/pebble/WeatherStation/README.md

-## Pebble REST client, used to reach an weather data
+## Pebble REST client, used to reach a weather data

 Sample REST client application featuring
 - One landing page